biell/alti-server/README.md

 help accomplish this game type.

 ### Large Map Coops
-Many new spawn options are available with the alti+server.
+Many new spawn options are available with the `alti+server`.
 Players can be configured to spawn where they last died, to make continuation easier.
 If that is too immidiate, players can spawn at the place of their last pickup, or health.
 Coops can also be made more exciting by the use